2026

 07/02

-A more local outing at Isle of Ely CS Premier Open Show today with just Jack & Noah representing our kennel.
+A more local outing at Isle of Ely CS Premier Open Show today with two of our boys representing our kennel.
 Winning 1st Open & Best of Breed under judge Heather Snelson was Noah, with Jack claiming 2nd & Reserve Best of Breed.
 Noah also went into a good sixed AV Working Veteran class where he came awy with Reserve.
 Good lad!

 JANUARY